4teamwork/ftw.mail/README.rst

 Introduction
 ============

-``ftw.mail`` provides a dexterity based Mail contenttype which allows you to upload Emails to your Plone site.
+``ftw.mail`` provides a dexterity based mail contenttype which allows you to upload emails to your Plone site.
-This includes extracting of important data of the Email, like:
+This includes extracting of important data of the email, like:

 - Attachments
 - Mail header
 - Body text